 The saloon serves various food and drinks, including steaks, burgers, and a selection of beers and spirits.

-- 1877: Ed Schieffelin discovers silver in the area where Tombstone would later be built.
+- 1877: Ed Schieffelin discovered silver in the area where settlers would later build Tombstone.

 - 1879: Tombstone is founded and named after a warning given to Schieffelin that he would find only his Tombstone if he continued to search for silver in the area.